 In orthodontics, functional appliances help the teeth to shift in its proper position just like how aligners function.
 Usually, dentists would use this type to correct teeth misalignment that affect the upper teeth set.
 Overbites, the condition where the upper teeth overlap the lower bites, is one of the most common issues that need functional aligner.

 Other uses of these dental appliances include the correction of the occlusion.
-The dentist in Oshawa finds these appliances helpful in improving the contact of the bites and provide better eating and speaking functions.
+The Airport Dental Centre in Oshawa finds these appliances helpful in improving the contact of the bites and provide better eating and speaking functions.

 Types of functional appliances